nrwl/nx/docs/shared/extending-nx/project-graph-plugins.md

 ## Implementing a Project Graph Processor

-A Project Graph Processor that takes a project graph and returns a new project graph.
+A Project Graph Processor takes a project graph and returns a new project graph.
 It can add/remove nodes and edges.

 Plugins should export a function named `processProjectGraph` that handles updating the project graph with new nodes and edges.
 This function receives two things: